The Medicine of Compassion

 Research shows that patients who experience empathy are far more likely to stick with their medical regimen, and therefore get better results.

-- 64-page Leader Guide with instructions on how to use the video as the basis for a 60-minute or 90-minute class, or for a 3-hour workshop.
-To custom-design your own class additional discussion questions, class exercises, and video index are included, plus resources for continued learning and suggestions for measuring progress.
+- 64-page Leader Guide with detailed class formats for a 60-minute or 90-minute sessions, or a 3-hour workshop.
+Additional discussion questions, class exercises, and video index, are included so that you can custom-design your own classes, plus resources for continued learning and suggestions for measuring progress.

-- 2 Handouts – formatted for easy copying.
-Four pages summarize the essential points of the video and expand upon them.
+- 2 Handouts for your audience, formatted for easy copying.
+Two double-sided pages summarize the essential points of the video and expand upon them.

 “In our fast-paced, high-tech health care system we must be reminded that health care is about people and relationships.
 The Medicine of Compassion can be used by all health care educators to show the central elements of the art of medicine; compassion, listening, and communication.
 Bravo!”.